jaskaransarkaria/learn-nomad-consul/README.md

 This will spin up a nomad and consul cluster, with the consul and nomad servers on the same instance.
 Consul is span \
 up first and is responsible for service discorvery.
 Nomad then spins up and uses consul to find the other servers.

-When it comes to specifying an ami, it is recommended to user packer to create a base image which contains the latest \
+When it comes to specifying an ami, it is recommended to use packer to create a base image which contains the latest \
 versions of nomad and consul.
+You can use a public ami however it contains quite old versions of nomad and consul \
+baked in.
+Follow these steps to create your own base image (with your AWS credentials exported):

+a. `cd packer`
+b. `packer init .`
+c. `packer build aws-ubuntu.pkr`

 After the ec2 instances are span up, then terraform outputs to the server and clients public ips to `ansible.cfg` in \
 the `ansible/` dir.
 Ansible configures the servers first with consul and then nomad (running them both as daemons).